 Who enjoys sampling different animals?…We sure do!
 Ok, maybe Alex more so, but Bell completely downplays her desire for this.
-Unless I’m eating aged pigeon pate, she’ll probably at least try a bite of whatever exotic (and legal to consume) animal that is on my plate.
+Unless I’m eating aged pigeon pate, she’ll probably at least try a bite of whatever animal (legal to consume) that is on my plate.
 Not too long ago I decided to putting eating ostrich in Amsterdam on the list.

 De Struisvogel isn’t just a place to eat ostrich though.
 They have several other great mains on offer, changed seasonally and using all organic or free range meat.
 The 3 course menu starts at €23.50.
 It’s a beautiful and charming small establishment, quintessentially Dutch and perfect for a date or a nice evening with friends or family.
 It swings both ways.
 And the service is friendly and attentive, particularly by Amsterdam standards.